byunw/byunw.github.io/multivariable-calculus.md

 ## What is function?

 A function maps every element in set X to an element in set Y. set X is called the domain of the function and the codomain of the function is set Y. The range of the function is a subset of the codomain of the function that is actually used.
+The codomain of the function and the range of the function can be the same.

 ## What is the formal definition of finite limit?